Ralph Vaughan Williams: Early years

 While at Charterhouse Vaughan Williams found that religion meant less and less to him, and for a while he was an atheist.
 This softened into "a cheerful agnosticism", and he continued to attend church regularly to avoid upsetting the family.
-His views on religion did not affect his love of the Authorised Version of the Bible, the beauty of which, in the words of Ursula Vaughan Williams in her 1964 biography of the composer, remained "one of his essential companions through life."
+His views on religion did not affect his love of the Authorised Version of the Bible, the beauty of which, in the words of his widow Ursula Vaughan Williams in her 1964 biography of the composer, remained "one of his essential companions through life."
 In this, as in many other things in his life, he was, according to his biographer Michael Kennedy, "that extremely English product the natural nonconformist with a conservative regard for the best tradition".

 Royal College of Music and Trinity College, Cambridge

 In July 1890 Vaughan Williams left Charterhouse and in September he was enrolled as a student at the Royal College of Music (RCM), London.
 After a compulsory course in harmony with Francis Edward Gladstone, professor of organ, counterpoint and harmony, he studied organ with Walter Parratt and composition with Hubert Parry.
 He idolised Parry, and recalled in his Musical Autobiography (1950):

-Vaughan Williams's family would have preferred him to have remained at Charterhouse for two more years and then go on to Cambridge University.
+Vaughan Williams's family would have preferred him to remain at Charterhouse for two more years and then go on to Cambridge University.
 They were not convinced that he was talented enough to pursue a musical career, but feeling it would be wrong to prevent him from trying, they had allowed him to go to the RCM.
 Nevertheless, a university education was expected of him, and in 1892 he temporarily left the RCM and entered Trinity College, Cambridge, where he spent three years, studying music and history.

 Among those with whom Vaughan Williams became friendly at Cambridge were the philosophers G. E. Moore and Bertrand Russell, the historian G. M. Trevelyan and the musician Hugh Allen.
 He felt intellectually overshadowed by some of his companions, but he learned much from them and formed lifelong friendships with several.
 Among the women with whom he mixed socially at Cambridge was Adeline Fisher, the daughter of Herbert Fisher, an old friend of the Vaughan Williams family.
 She and Vaughan Williams grew close, and in June 1897, after he had left Cambridge, they became engaged to be married.